jdlib/JDBX/UserGuide.md

      CallStmt   cstmt = new CallStmt(con);   // or new CallStmt(ds)

 Statement objects should be actively **closed** once they are no longer used.
-Since all JDBX statement classes implement `java.io.AutoCloseable` the typical pattern is to create and use a statement object within a Java try-with-resources block:
+Since all JDBX statement classes implement `java.io.AutoCloseable` the typical pattern is to create and use a statement object within a try-with-resources block:

      Connection con = ...
      try (StaticStmt stmt = new StaticStmt(con)) {